Raising Women to their Full Potential

 In ophthalmology the role played by women is immense with more than 50% of ophthalmologists being female.
 Meanwhile, female representation at leadership level drops dramatically with only 10% holding leadership positions.

 Although more than 50% of ophthalmology peer reviewed papers are written by women, this is not the case in editorials where women are represented in less than 5% of cases.
+These examples illustrate historical gender unbalance in opportunity that continues today and needs to be corrected.

 The Board of Euretina is committed to making the Society an inclusive environment where its contributors and followers have equal opportunity to thrive in the field of retina.